bitshares/bitshares-ui/README.md

 ## Testnet
-By default bitshares-ui connects to the live BitShares network, but it's very easy to switch it to the testnet run by Xeroc.
+By default bitshares-ui connects to the live Lampgram network, but it's very easy to switch it to the testnet run by Xeroc.
 To do so, open the UI in a browser, go to Settings, then under Access, select the *Public Testnet Server* in the dropdown menu.
 You should also change the faucet if you need to create an account, the testnet faucet address is https://testnet.bitshares.eu.

 The UI will reload and connect to the testnet, where you can use the faucet to create an account and receive an initial sum of test BTS.